 The Company accounts for uncertain tax positions by prescribing a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
-For those benefits to be recognized, a tax position must be more likely than not to be sustained upon examination by taxing authorities for the year ended March 31, 2018.
-Interest expense related to unrecognized tax benefits is included in income tax expense.
-Penalties, if any, are recognized as a component of Other expenses.
+For those benefits to be recognized, a tax position must be more-likely-than-not to be sustained upon examination by taxing authorities for the year ended March 31, 2019.